-- (1) For houses with all second year students: ACE will pay all of July and August rent and utilities.
-The incoming new ACE Teachers will begin paying rent and utilities on September 1st. - (2) For houses with both first and second year teachers: ACE will pay the portion of the July and August rent and utilities that would have been paid by the graduated ACE Teachers.
-(Thus, if two of the five ACE Teachers in a house are graduating, ACE will pay 40% of the July and August rent and utilities.) - (3) For houses of all first year teachers: The ACE Teachers are responsible for paying the rent and utilities for July and August between their first and second year.
+- 1. For houses of all first year teachers: The ACE Teachers are responsible for paying the rent and utilities for July and August between their first and second year. - 2.
+For houses with all second year teachers: ACE will pay all of July and August rent and utilities.
+The incoming new ACE Teachers will begin paying rent and utilities on September 1st. - 3.
+For houses with both first and second year teachers: ACE will pay the portion of the July and August rent and utilities that would have been paid by the graduated ACE Teachers.
+(Thus, if two of the five ACE Teachers in a house are graduating, ACE will pay 40% of the July and August rent and utilities.)

 Other expenses for which ACE Teachers will be responsible include food, transportation, and Internet connection.
 Each ACE Teacher will receive a modest living allowance sufficient to cover these expenses in the diocese in which he or she serves.

-5.4.7 Insurance
+5.4.8 Insurance

-ACE Teachers are to remain on their parents' health insurance policies.
-ACE teachers must contact the Office of the Registrar (574-631-5997) or http://registrar.nd.edu/verification_request.htm to request an enrollment verification letter.
-ACE offers secondary health insurance to its teachers; the coverage remains in effect for the duration of their ACE experience.
+If possible, ACE Teachers are to remain on their parents' health insurance policies.
+ACE teachers must contact the Office of the Registrar (574-631-5997) or http://registrar.nd.edu/verification\request.htm to request an enrollment verification letter.
+ACE offers secondary health insurance to its teachers.
+This coverage remains in effect for the duration of their ACE experience.

-5.4.8 International Students
+5.4.9 International Students